Litauen/docs.bannerlordmodding.lt/modding/xml.md

 ??? failure "DefaultPartyWageModel - GetTotalWage - MobileParty - get_TotalWage - get_LimitedPartySize - CalculateGarrisonChangeInternal"
     REASON: ???

+??? failure "SetInitialValuesFromCharacter - CreateNewHero - CreateSpecialHero - CreateMinorFactionHeroFromTemplate - SpawnMinorFactionHeroes - OnNewGameCreated"
+    REASON: spclans.xslt and custom_spclans.xml were in a separate folder for spclans, but missing empty spclans.xml file

 ### Type: System.IndexOutOfRangeException

     Message: Index was outside the bounds of the array.